Scattergories: Later versions

-In 2010, Winning Moves Games USA published "Scattergories Categories" which is a twist on classic Scattergories play.
+In 2010, Winning Moves Games USA published Scattergories Categories, which is a twist on classic Scattergories play.
 Instead of finding answers that all start with one letter, Scattergories Categories focuses on one category per round and players race to find a unique answer starting with each letter in the category key word, which is related to the category in some way.
-As the game box shows, if the category word is "CAMPING TRIP" players have 2 minutes to find a word that starts with a C, then an A, then an M, and a P... and so on.
+As the game box shows, if the category word is "CAMPING TRIP" players have 2 minutes to find a word that starts with a C, then an A, then an M, and a P and so on.
 Players get 1 point for each unique answer and the first player to 25 points wins.
 The game contains 250 word challenges on 125 cards for players 12 and up.

-In 2019, Winning Moves Games USA published "Scattergories 30th Anniversary Edition.
+In 2019, Winning Moves Games USA published Scattergories 30th Anniversary Edition.
 It is a classic reproduction of the original 1989 edition.
-It includes all original categories and components, including the mechanical timer with three different time settings, 6 folders, 6 answer pads, and multi-sided oversized die.
+It includes all original categories and components, including the mechanical timer with three different time settings, six folders, six answer pads, and the multisided, oversized die.